-The MariaDB Foundation is pleased to announce the availability of MariaDB 11.3.1, the first Release Candidate in the MariaDB 11.3 series, and MariaDB 11.2.2, the first stable release in the MariaDB 11.2 series.
-Both are short-term series and will be maintained for one year after their respective G.A (stable) releases.
+The MariaDB Foundation is pleased to announce the availability of MariaDB 11.4.1, the first Release Candidate in the MariaDB 11.4 series, and MariaDB 11.3.2, the first and final stable release in the MariaDB 11.3 series.
+Both are short-term series.
+From MariaDB 11.3, we will stop doing GA bug fix releases within each minor version.
+If you wish to use a long-term release, MariaDB 10.11 will be maintained until 2028.

 See the release notes and changelogs for details.